I’ve been on a carnivore diet for more than a decade, and most of the time, I buy meat in bulk. But, one of the issues I have is how to freeze steaks.

 - Use a vacuum sealer — This will especially come in handy if you freeze a lot of steaks or have many individual cuts.
-A vacuum sealer mechanically removes air from freezer bags, so you can avoid freezer burn.
+A vacuum sealer mechanically removes air from freezer bags so that you can avoid freezer burn.
 Plus, it makes the freezing process easier for you.

 - Store steaks properly — Lay the steaks flat in the freezer.
-This will make sure the steak is in its original form when it’s time to thaw steak.
+This will ensure the steak is in its original form when it’s time to thaw it.
 It won’t be bent or lopsided.

 Ways to Defrost Steak

-- In the fridge — Put the steak in a fridge for 24 hours, so it gradually defrosts.
+- In the fridge — Put the steak in the refrigerator for 24 hours, so it gradually defrosts.
 Make sure to place it on a plate to avoid dripping.

-- In the microwave — Microwaving is the fastest way to thaw steaks, but it can leave the steak tough and dry out a juicy steak.
-Place the steak in the microwave until it thaws, and make sure to keep an eye on it.
+- Microwaving is the fastest way to thaw steaks in the microwave, but it can leave the steak tough and dry out a juicy steak.
+Place the steak in the microwave until it thaws, and keep an eye on it.

 How Long Can Steak Stay Frozen?